HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 ![](fig/mitosis-histogram.png
 ){alt="Screenshot of image histogram for mitosis image" width='70%'}

-Here, I've changed Napari to light mode to make the histogram easier to see (`File > Preferences > Appearance > Theme > light`), but you're welcome to continue using dark mode if you prefer.

 This histogram summarises the pixel values of the entire image.
 On the x axis is the pixel value which run from 0-255 for this 8-bit image.
 This is split into a number of 'bins' of a certain width (for example, it could be 0-10, 11-20